Griffith, New South Wales: Television

 Griffith is served by five television stations, three commercial television stations which are all owned by WIN Television's owner WIN Corporation.
-They are AMN, MTN and MDN, which are regional affiliates of the three Australian commercial television networks (Ten Network, Nine Network and Seven Network) as well as public broadcasters the ABC and SBS.
+They are AMN, MTN and MDN, which are regional affiliates of the three Australian commercial television networks (Network 10, Nine Network and Seven Network) as well as public broadcasters the ABC and SBS.

 Until the 1990s, Griffith received only the ABC and MTN, an independent television station showing programmes from all three commercial networks.

-The town receives the commercial networks' digital channels which are (7Two, 7mate, 9Go!, 9Gem, 9Life, 10 Bold and 10 Peach all from WIN Television), as well as TVSN, Gold, Sky News Regional, ABC TV Plus (formerly ABC Comedy and ABC2)/ABC Kids, ABC Me (formerly ABC3), ABC News (formerly ABC News 24), SBS Viceland (formerly SBS 2), SBS Food (formerly Food Network) and NITV.
+The town receives the commercial networks' digital channels which are (7two, 7mate, 9Go!, 9Gem, 9Life, 10 Drama and 10 Comedy all from WIN Television), as well as TVSN, Gold, Sky News Regional, ABC Family (formerly ABC TV Plus, ABC Comedy and ABC2)/ABC Kids, ABC Entertains (formerly ABC Me and ABC3), ABC News (formerly ABC News 24), SBS Viceland (formerly SBS 2), SBS Food (formerly Food Network), SBS WorldWatch and NITV.
 Foxtel provides subscription satellite television services.

-MTN carries programming from Seven Network, AMN carries programming from Nine Network and MDN carries programming from Ten Network, WIN also broadcasts the Riverina and MIA WIN News bulletin each weeknight.
+MTN carries programming from Seven Network, AMN carries programming from Nine Network and MDN carries programming from Network 10, WIN also broadcasts the Riverina and MIA WIN News bulletin each weeknight.

 Regional news coverage of the Griffith and MIA area is provided on all three commercial networks with WIN Griffith airing 90-second local news updates during the day.
 WIN News are produced from newsrooms in the city but presented from studios in Wollongong.

 Newspapers

-The Area News is a daily newspaper published in the city each Monday, Wednesday, and Friday, as well as national newspapers such as The Australian, The Daily Telegraph, Herald Sun, The Weekly Times and The Age.
+The Area News is a daily newspaper published in the city each Monday, Wednesday, and Friday, as well as national newspapers such as The Sydney Morning Herald, The Australian, The Daily Telegraph, Herald Sun, The Weekly Times and The Age.

 Sports

 The most popular sport in Griffith is Rugby League.
-Griffith is home to two clubs in the Group 20 Rugby League competition, the Griffith Black & White Panthers, and the Griffith Waratahs Tigers.
+Griffith is home to two clubs in the Group 20 Rugby League competition, the Griffith Black & White Panthers, and the Griffith Waratah Tigers.
 The two clubs are among the most successful in the league with 6 and 13 titles respectively, with a cross-town derby in the 2017 Grand Final attracting a crowd of over 2,000 people to EW Moore Oval.
 A third club, the Yenda Blueheelers, based in the small town of Yenda, 15 kilometres from the city centre in the Griffith City Council area, also compete in this competition and have won 7 titles and a Clayton Cup as the best team in the state in 2009.
 The city has also produced many National Rugby League players, with some going on to represent their state and country.